 - Avoid placing any critical information or components towards the bottom of the screen.
 On mobile, the user transcript appears above the mic plate and can grow to a few lines.
 Although this transcript is transient, avoid writing important content towards the bottom of the screen.
 Buttons similar to suggestion chips are fine at the bottom of the screen, as user input is an alternative to using suggestion chips.

 - Handle errors within your conversation visually.
 Errors could occur when the user doesn't respond, if you don't understand them, or don't provide fulfillment for what they said.
 Figure out where these error prompts go on your UI.
-This could be wherever you put your display prompts (e.g., in the title) or it could be something different (e.g., a special area of content that appears as needed).
-Refer to the Conversation design site for more tips on error handling.
+This could be wherever you put your display prompts (such as in the title) or it could be something different (such as a special area of content that appears as needed).
+Refer to Errors in the conversation design guidelines for more tips on error handling.

-- Smart Displays are voice-enabled and the Google Assistant is the operating system
+- Smart displays are voice-enabled and Google Assistant is the operating system

-Because of these characteristics, users are sometimes not physically near the device and interact with Smart Displays using only their voice.
-Users may also be multitasking while using Smart Displays.
-It’s important to keep these usages in mind when designing for Smart Displays.
+Because of these characteristics, users are sometimes not physically near the device and interact with smart displays using only their voice.
+Users might also be multitasking while using smart displays.
+It's important to keep these usages in mind when designing for smart displays.

 - Design with a specific viewing distance in mind.
 Design content on the